Home

 if (b.y > H) { b.y = H; b.vy *= -0.7; }

-Try cranking gravity negative and watch them fall upward.
+Crank gravity negative and they fall upward.
 Set damping to 100 and they drift forever.
-Pull at 10000 turns your cursor into a black hole.
+Pull at 10,000 turns your cursor into a black hole.

 • • •

-Same gravity setup, but now the balls know about each other.
-When two overlap, they push apart and exchange velocity.
-The collision check compares every ball to every other ball each frame, which is simple but slow at high counts.
+Same setup, but now the balls notice each other.
+When two overlap, they push apart and exchange velocity along the line between them.
+The check is brute force (every ball against every other ball), which is fine at this scale and terrible above a few thousand.

 Collisions